se-edu/learningresources/contents/java/Spring.md

 ## Why Use Spring?

 Spring makes programming Java quicker, easier, and safer for everybody.
-Similar to other general Java frameworks (e.g. Grails, Play), Spring helps us focus on the core task rather than the boilerplate associated with it.
+Similar to other general Java frameworks (e.g. [Grails](https://grails.org/), [Play](https://www.playframework.com/)), Spring helps us focus on the core task rather than the boilerplate associated with it.
 Apart from that, Spring has other advantages like:

 ### Benefit 1: Modularity

 Spring provides different modules to achieve different services and functionality for development of application.
-These modules are designed in such a way that no module is dependent on the others, except Spring core module.
+These modules are designed in such a way that no module is dependent on the others, except the Spring core module.
 Thus, we can optionally include one or more Spring projects depending on the need.
 This makes Spring lightweight and require less configuration.